These friendly face scammers usually approach tourists near historical and religious monuments and places that can be visited.

 - Do not necessarily and exclusively trust the information provided by the locals you meet on the street, even when given in good faith.
 Always check other sources.Don’t follow strangers you just met in places you don’t know.
 Kindly refuse even and especially if they insist.

-– If you really need to follow someone, find out FIRST where they are taking you and check the internet for any reports about the place.
+- If you really need to follow a stranger, FIRST find out where they are taking you and check the internet for any reports about the place.

 - If you hire one of these “amateur” guides (since not all of them are scammers), in addition to all the previous rules, explicitly ask for the information you need (like what you are going to visit) and negotiate a fair price.